 SUBARU FORESTER REVIEW

-- Storage: With the rear seat-back raised, there's 460 litres of luggage space.
-Seats folded (which can be done via two electric switches in the boot), there's a sizable 1610 litres available.
+- Storage: With the rear seat-back raised there's 460 litres of luggage space.
+With rear seats folded (which can be done via two electric switches in the boot), 1610 litres becomes available.

 ON THE ROAD